Duke Energy Corporation (DUK) Shares Up Despite Recent Market Volatility

 UBS gave a rating of “Neutral” to DUK, setting the target price at $112 in the report published on June 30th of the previous year.

-During the last 5 trading sessions, DUK fell by -3.17%, which changed the moving average for the period of 200-days by -14.21% in comparison to the 20-day moving average, which settled at $98.11.
-In addition, Duke Energy Corporation saw -8.95% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, DUK rose by +0.18%, which changed the moving average for the period of 200-days by -12.23% in comparison to the 20-day moving average, which settled at $97.55.
+In addition, Duke Energy Corporation saw -6.81% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading